-Under the Retirement Account Plan and Non-Qualified Plan, the Company historically matches, upon eligibility, employee contributions up to 5% of employee compensation and, in addition, contributes 4.96% of a participant's total compensation plus an additional 4.56% of such compensation in excess of \$106,800.
+Under the Retirement Account Plan and Non-Qualified Plan, beginning in January 2011, the Company resumed matching, upon eligibility, of 40% of employee contributions up to 5% of employee compensation.
 These retirement plans are defined contribution plans.
 Company and employee contributions are invested according to investments selected by the employee, and the total amount is paid following retirement or termination of employment.
-Company contributions fully vest after six years of service for the Retirement Account Plan, unless the employee was a member of the Pulitzer Retirement Savings Plan, in which case the employee vests after five years.
-Contributions to the Non-Qualified Plan are vested immediately.
-Amounts contributed by the Company credited in 2009 and 2008 under the Retirement Account Plan and Non-Qualified Plan to the accounts of the NEOs are listed in the Summary Compensation Table under "All Other Co mpensation."
+Company contributions fully vest after six years of service for the Retirement Account Plan.
+Employee contributions to the Non-Qualified Plan are vested immediately.
+Amounts contributed by the Company credited in 2011 and 2009 under the Retirement Account Plan and Non-Qualified Plan to the accounts of the NEOs are listed in the Summary Compensation Table under "All Other Compensation."
+No Company contributions were made in 2010.
 The Non-Qualified Plan is intended to promote retention by providing employees with an opportunity to save in a tax-efficient manner.